 The New World Center, the Miami Beach Convention Center, and one of our favorite stops, the Botanical Gardens, a little oasis of greenery and tranquility, Japanese Koi Pond and all, just a gorgeous space...

 Tours last between 2 and 2.5 hours, and run several times per day, including at Sunset when you get to enjoy marvelous views.
-Tours cover different areas besides South Beach.
-The Miami River tour departs from Bayside Marketplace, also a convenient point, and zips through the Riverwalk among skyscrapers and million dollar yacths.
+Tours cover different areas besides South Beach, including Star Island and the Miami River.